microsoft/nni/docs/en_US/hpo_benchmark.rst

    ./runbenchmark_nni.sh [tuner-names]

 This script runs the benchmark 'nnivalid', which consists of a regression task, a binary classification task, and a multi-class classification task.
 After the script finishes, you can find a summary of the results in the folder results_[time]/reports/.
 To run on other predefined benchmarks, change the ``benchmark`` variable in ``runbenchmark_nni.sh``.
-Some benchmarks are defined in ``/examples/trials/benchmarking/automlbenchmark/nni/benchmarks``\ , and others are defined in ``/examples/trials/benchmarking/automlbenchmark/automlbenchmark/resources/benchmarks/``.
-One example of larger benchmarks is "nnismall", which consists of 8 regression tasks, 8 binary classification tasks, and 8 multi-class classification tasks.
-We also provide three separate 8-task benchmarks "nnismall-regression", "nnismall-binary", and "nnismall-multiclass" corresponding to the three types of tasks in nnismall.

 By default, the script runs the benchmark on all embedded tuners in NNI.
 If provided a list of tuners in [tuner-names], it only runs the tuners in the list.
 Currently, the following tuner names are supported: "TPE", "Random", "Anneal", "Evolution", "SMAC", "GPTuner", "MetisTuner", "DNGOTuner", "Hyperband", "BOHB".
 It is also possible to run the benchmark on custom tuners.
 See the next sections for details.